Matveibos/rails_answers_and_guides/rails_tutorial.md

 3. How you can go to the first step?

          rails db:migrate VERSION=0
+4. How you can add index to column?

+         rails generate migration add_index_to_users_email
+         # where user - model, email - column
+         # and fill in
+           def change
+             add_index :users, :email, unique: true
+           end

+         rails db:migrate
 ## -----------------------------------HELPERS-----------------------------------
 1. What you can use instead of < a > tag in rails?